-Now that I’ve convinced you all that I am out of my mind, or at least my New Yorkers who are still hung up on my pizza comment, you’re probably all wondering what the struggles were to lead me to such conclusions.
+Now that I’ve convinced you all that I may be a bit out of it, or at least my New Yorkers who are still hung up on my pizza comment, you’re probably wondering why I glorify the little things.
+It’s because without the little rewards, the pain would be all there was to talk about.
 The pain has found a home in my knees, the arches of my feet, and all over my scraped legs and black-fly-bitten ankles, elbows, and of course the unreachable spots on my back.
 The last few nights in the shelter, I was woken up by my throbbing knees and incredibly itchy skin.
-The worst part about it is that those are just the things that bother me during the night and I’m limited in resources.
+The worst part about it is that those are just the things that bother me during the night.
 If this happened during marathon training, for example, I would just take a recovery day or two or three, but that’s not an option out here.
-The closest I can get to something as simple as icing the pain is to put my whole leg in a cold stream.
+The closest I can get to something as simple as icing the pain is to put my whole leg in a cold stream, which is helpful, but I know after I emerge from the water, we’re going to keep walking.
 We have Vitamin I (ibuprofen) but I’m not trying to take that regularly.

-Then there are the physical challenges during the day.
-Each day, I face climbs where I have to make the tough decision of whether I should power through the burning sensation in my legs and get this shit over with, or whether I should stop to catch my breath and grab a drink of water.
+Each day, I face climbs where I have to make the tough decision of whether I should power through the burning sensation in my legs and just get it over with, or whether I should take my time and stop for breaks.
 And then the mountain plays these games where I think I’m at the top and it winds up being a false peak.
 Or I’ll climb up only to find a steeper climb around the bend.
 The muscle pain is temporary, though.
 Believe it or not, it’s the downhills that are the most jarring.
-It’s the downhills that have kept me up at night.
+It’s the pain in my knees caused by the downhills that have kept me up at night.

 It’s truly all worth it, though, and I say that because the pain hasn’t been emotional.
 It’s been extremely healing.
 I owe my mindfulness and contentment to the wildlife, as I would never be able to emotionally handle the physical pain if I weren’t in nature.
 Lupine, rhododendrons, and lady slippers are flowering and the colors are beautiful alongside all of the white and silver birch trees.
 The occasional black birches were a treat to come across, since cutting off a small branch to chew on was the closest we got to birch beer.
 Roots of other trees were exposed and provided a sort of stair case to either trip us or to help us move forward.
 Many of the summits are coated with rare alpines that didn’t block our view but only enhanced it.
 On the days where I packed dehydrated hummus and tortillas for lunch, I enjoyed foraging wood sorrel during the first half of the day and adding that to my wraps.
 Then there’s the potent scent of white pines that brought me back to my childhood vacations in Cape Cod.
 I felt inspired by all of the ferns and used those as a watercolor subject.
 In other words, every aspect of the wildlife has heightened my senses and evoked creativity that keeps me feeling aware and connected throughout the journey.

 Next up is the White Mountains.
-I’m a bit nervous after being at camp with about 15 NoBos who formed a bubble after being held up in the Whites during bad weather.
-One of those hikers had been on the news for saving the lives of two other hikers, who were borderline hypothermic.
+I’m a bit nervous after being at camp with about 15 northbounders who formed a bubble after being held up in the Whites during bad weather.
+One of those thru hikers had been on the news for saving the lives of two other hikers after finding them hypothermic on Franconia Ridge.
 That was just two weeks ago.
 I’m nervous because I know I can power through the heat and rain, but I’m not as confident in my ability to handle the cold.
 Anyone who knows me already knows this.
 Don’t worry, though.
 Once it’s over, I hope to warm up and write about it from another trail town.
 In the morning, it’s back to the trail and its struggles, wildlife, and rewards.
 In the meantime, I’m going to try and get some sleep.
+Thank you for being here on the other side of the screen and following my journey.
 Goodnight and happy trails!

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!